 #1.
 What types of companies do you serve, and in what industries or markets?
 Who is your ideal client, and why?

 (see BoardroomPr’s list of clients, we work leading Maimi based businesses and community organizations)

 #2.
 What are the core capabilities of your agency?
-What industry does most of your staff come from?
+What industry do most of your staff come from?
 Where do you shine?

-(BoardroomPR Broadcast TV, media, newsrooms, exec. mgt. see our teams impressive bio’s)
+(BoardroomPR Broadcast TV, media, newsrooms, exec. mgt. see our team impressive bio’s)

 #3.
 How long have you been in business?
 How do you manage fluctuations in demand?

-(The BoardroomPR Story… approx. 30 years, our staff level have been consistently growing for years)
+(The BoardroomPR Story… approx. 30 years, our staff level has been consistently growing for years)

 #4.
 What is your mix of employees and contractors?
 What types of skills are on the payroll?
 How long have you worked with your contractor partners?

 BoardroomPR approx. 80% is onsite staff, 20% contractor partners)